grippenet/study-rules-evaluator/readme.md

         "submits": [

         ]
     }
+]
 ```

 Each Survey Submission, has :

-- One survey response in `file`  or embedded using `data` entry
+- One survey response in `file`  or embedded using `data` entry, expecting a Survey Response, conforming to [SurveyResponse type](https://github.com/influenzanet/study-service/blob/master/pkg/types/survey-response.go)
-- A set of assertions
+- A set of assertions using the expression language provided by [go-expr](https://expr-lang.org/)
-- An optional time to override (or set) the submission time
+- An optional `time` to override the submission time or shift it from the previous submission time

 File path are relative to the scenario file itself.